Seven Inspiring Trips You've Never Had the Time to Take—Until Now

 It’s not easy to take weeks off work to whale-watch in Alaska or cross India by train.
 But when you’re retired, time is no longer a luxury.

-There’s a big reward waiting when you decide to slow down—you can finally go on those trips you’ve always dreamed of, without having to worry about a too-small allotment of vacation days.
+There’s a big reward waiting for you in retirement: you can finally go on those trips you’ve always dreamed of, without having to worry about running out of vacation days or coming back to piles of work and an annoyed boss.
 Whether you want to explore never-inhabited corners of the world or visit the cradle of civilization, if you have the time, we’ve got some ideas.
-These are the trips we editors fantasize about at our desks, and the ones you should take today.
+These are the trips we editors fantasize about taking when we retire—and that you could take today.